jeremyis78/trading/README.md

 Then open Excel/Sheets and paste.
 Done.

-You can also export as CSV but it doesn't play as nice with Excel or Sheets by default: python oa-positions-parser.py --csv ~/Downloads/my-bot-name.html
+You can also export as CSV but it doesn't play as nice with Excel or Sheets using clip or pbcopy so it's best to use file redirection to create a new file and then import that to your spreadsheet: python oa-positions-parser.py --csv ~/Downloads/my-bot-name.html > my-bot-name.csv
 ```

 ### Sample usage showing TSV output